trothr/ductwork/Functions.md

 then `readto()` will consume the record without saving it to the buffer.

 Note that records can have zero length.
+To read a zero-length record, supply a `buflen` of at least 1.
+The return code will indicate the actual numberof bytes in the record.
+A negative return code indicates an error.

 `readto()` is intended to work like the POSIX system `read()` function.
+`readto()` is inspired by the 'READTO' command for Rexx based stages.

 * output